 Complaint relating to IFAD's failure to apply the Mandatory Aspects of SECAP b) Are you nationals of the concerned country or living in the area?
-(Complainants must both be nationals of the country concerned and/or living in the project area)
+(Complainants must both be nationals of the country concerned and/or living in the project area) □YES □NO iii) CONFIDENTIALITY a) The identity of complainants will be kept confidential if they request so of IFAD.

-□nitiate the Impartial Review conducted by the Office of the Vice-President (OPV) if unsatisfied by the response from the IFAD Regional Division iii) CONFIDENTIALITY a) The identity of complainants will be kept confidential if they request so of IFAD.
+□Initiate the Impartial Review conducted by the Office of the Vice-President (OPV) if unsatisfied by the response from the IFAD Regional Division b) Do you want your identity to be kept confidential? □YES □NO c) If YES, Please state why.

-□YES

-⊡NO

-b) Do you want your identity to be kept confidential?

-□YES □NO

-c) If YES, Please state why.
 If NO, please avail your details below: